History of Walmart: 1980s and 1990s

 The 1990s saw an era of furious growth on an unprecedented scale and the incorporation of several new ideas and technology into the business.

 In 1990, US sales had quadrupled to $32 billion over the previous five years and Walmart acquired The McLane Company, a food service distributor, which was later sold to Berkshire Hathaway in 2003.

 In 1991, the company expanded into Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, and New York.
 Walmart expanded worldwide this year, with the opening of their first store outside the United States in Mexico City.
 They also acquired Western Merchandisers, Inc. of Amarillo, Texas.
 1991 also saw the launch of the Sam's American Choice brand of products "Made in America" initiative, to stimulate American suppliers to produce more products and lower the price.

 Logo used from 1992 to 2008.
 This logo is still in use at many locations as hundreds of stores are being transitioned to the newest logo.
 They still use this logo on semi-truck trailers.
 The first version of this logo used a hyphen instead of a star.

-A Wal-Mart store with its 1990s exterior, taken in 2004.
+A Walmart store with its 1990s exterior, taken in 2004.

 On March 17, 1992, US President George H. W. Bush presented Sam Walton with the Presidential Medal of Freedom.
 Walton died on April 5, 1992.
 His eldest son, S. Robson Walton, succeeded him as chairman of the corporate board of directors, on April 7, 1992.
 This year, Walmart had a presence in 45 states which by this time expanded into Idaho, Montana, and Oregon, as well as Puerto Rico.

 In 1993, the Walmart International Division was formed with Bobby Martin as its president.
 The company also expanded into Alaska, Hawaii, Rhode Island, and Washington.
 Their stores also achieved the billion-dollar sales mark in one week in December 1993.

 In 1994, the National Advertising Review Board challenged the Walmart slogan, "Always the low price.
 Always," contending that it implied that Walmart's prices were always the lowest and could mislead some shoppers.
 In response, Walmart adopted a new slogan, "Always low prices.
 Always."

 Also in 1994, the Code Adam program was instituted in Walmart stores.
 That same year, Walmart acquired 91 PACE Membership Warehouse clubs from Kmart and 122 Woolco stores in Canada in 1994.
 In addition, it opened 3 value clubs in Hong Kong, and had 96 stores in Mexico.